 Now more than ever I’m on the hunt for leggings that don’t cut into my lumps (particularly around that time of the month), and these four-way stretch leggings from Mimi Kini are like a second skin, breathable and butter-soft and brilliantly cushy.

 a nice burn

-There’s nothing quite as cosy as candlelit anything, so I’ve been lighting all my candles – even the fancy ones which have laid dormant for years – in a bid to light up my life.
+There’s nothing quite as cozy as candlelit anything, so I’ve been lighting all my candles – even the fancy ones that have laid dormant for years – in a bid to light up my life.
 And it’s working.

 Ciao scented candle, 190g, BELLA FREUD PARFUM exclusive at net-a-porter, $96.59. shop now

 Like Andie Anderson’s “love fern” to Ben in ‘How To Lose A Guy In 10 Days,‘ I have been gifting myself my own little love ferns, cultivating joy in potted plants and herbs of which I’m trying my best at keeping alive.

 Cheeky cultural Cap

 I’m not really a cap girl per se (read: ever), but I’ve been using this time to get reacquainted with my head and keep my dirty hair in check at the same time.
 Wearing my Greek pride on my head, I’m living in my “RE!” cap, arguably the most famous (and most used!) interjection in the Greek language.
 Also a great head-warmer given our quick decline into the cold.